SAFEHR-data/PIXL/patient_queue/README.md

 ## RabbitMQ

-After consideration, development on [Apache Pulsar](https://pulsar.apache.org/) was put on hold in favour of using RabbitMQ.
-The downsides to Pulsar at this point in time were inferiority of the Python client and lack of suitable documentation that would reduce the burden of troubleshooting.
 RabbitMQ is used for the queue implementation.

 The client of choice for RabbitMQ at this point in time is [pika](https://pika.readthedocs.io/en/stable/), which provides both a synchronous and